byagihas/crypto_ranker/README.md

 # Crytpocurrency Percentage Ranker
 Pulls top 100 crypto from Coinmarketcap and sorts based on Volume, Percentage, etc.
-Built this to pick cryptos to buy with node-binance-trader, currently a WIP.

-Shows current market mood and gainers and losers along with % change and volume.
+Shows current market mood and gainers and losers along with % change and volume separated by |

+Todo:
+-Clean up formats for more efficient ingest.
+-Explore view analyses.

+Use:

-> npm install --save-exact
+> npm install

 > node index.js